 During the holidays, I like to open up my schedule and book private chef events to earn a little something extra.
-A couple of days ago, I had an event on the books circling an Asian themed dinner.
-Unfortunately, the event canceled last minute and I was left with enough ingredients to feed 15 people.
+A couple of days ago, I had an event on the books with an Asian-themed dinner.
+Unfortunately, the event was cancelled last minute and I was left with enough ingredients to feed 15 people.
 Not wanting to waste any of the produce, I decided to use them all up for my blog.
 Get ready for plenty of eggplant, corn, shishito pepper, and watercress posts!
 To start the madness, here is eggplant ragu, a great meat sauce substitution for those wanting to slim the waist, become vegetarian, or just try something new.
-Even if you’re a hardcore meat lover, this dish will be satisfying, believe me!
+Even if you're a hardcore meat lover, this dish will be satisfying, believe me!

 **Helpful tips and common mistakes

 Whenever I make a vegetarian dish, I use heartier vegetables like mushrooms and eggplants to provide that body.
 Try making a meatless sauce with just tomatoes and zucchini and you'll just end up with a variation of marinara sauce.
 Add eggplant, however, and it becomes something else, a heartier sauce that can actually replace meat - who would have thunk it?

 The first step in making this eggplant ragu is sweating out the eggplant.
 Salt the eggplant, let it sit and you can see beads of moisture form on the surface.
 Why even perform this step?
 Salting the eggplant draws out the bitterness while preventing it from becoming too soft while cooking.
 Smaller eggplants tend to be fine even without salting since they have fewer seeds, but with large eggplants, it's a must!

 Most people shy away from anchovies but when it melts in the oil, the fishy taste disappears along with it and adds nutty elements to the dish.